advent2024

 Insight: The area of a plot is simply the sum of the lengths of all its horizontal segments.

 Reasoning: By definition, each PlotSegment represents a rectangular area of a single plant type on its row.
 Summing the lengths of all such segments within a Plot gives the total count of individual plant cells, which is the area.
+The area method iterates through the BTreeSet of segments and sums their lengths using a standard iterator pattern.

 Calculating the perimeter is more involved:

-pub(super) fn perimeter(&self) -> usize {
+pub(super) fn perimeter_count(&self) -> usize {

 let y_range = self.get_plot_y_range();